What we think of Acorns

 - Connect or create a funding account that will invest your allocated money.

-- Add more about yourself and adjust your investment preferences for a better user experience
+- Add more about yourself and adjust your investment preferences for a better user experience.

-In order to sign up for an Acorns account, you’ll need to meet a few eligibility requirements:
+To sign up for an Acorns account, you’ll need to meet a few eligibility requirements:

-- Be a US citizen and resident
+- US citizen and resident

-- Valid Social Security number or tax ID number
+- Valid Social Security number or Tax ID number

-- Have a valid bank account or credit card
+- Valid bank account or credit card

-- Be over the age of 18
+- Over the age of 18

 - State-issued ID